Best Travel Insurance for Families

 Seven Corners

 Adding a third or fourth child increases premiums by just $20 to $40 per additional child because kids rarely drive claims.
-Travelex covers all children under 17 at no extra cost when traveling with a parent, dramatically reducing per-person costs for larger families.
+Travelex covers all children under 17 at no extra cost when traveling with a parent, reducing per-person costs for larger families.

 What Are the Best Coverage Types for Families?

-Families need six core travel insurance coverage protections when traveling:
+Families need six core travel insurance coverages:

 Flight_Canceled icon